Kirk Baumgartner

 Kirk Baumgartner (born November 3, 1967) is an American football player.
 He is the fourth son to James and Patricia Baumgartner.
 He joined brothers Brian, Brad, and Kevin.
 Another son, Keith, was born later.
 Baumgartner attended Colby High School and went on to attend University of Wisconsin–Stevens Point.

+Football career

 At UW–Stevens Point, Baumgartner was a three-time First Team NAIA All-American, and arguably the best quarterback in National Association of Intercollegiate Athletics history.
 He is currently the leader in passing yards, with 14,847 yards in his career.
 Baumgartner also was a two-time NAIA National Player of the Year.
 He participated in the Senior Bowl before being drafted.
 In 1987, Baumgartner led UW-Stevens Point to a NAIA National Championship, but the season was forfeited later due to use of an ineligible athlete.

 He still holds many records in the Wisconsin Intercollegiate Athletic Conference (WIAC).
 He currently leads all of these categories: